amykapernick/blog/site/posts/all-the-balls-in-the-air.md

 ![](/img/tools/routine/37e0b6a84fde4f59cdcae3b07f0f1d766c1ee439_0_szhkyuvq_ssg9f_c.jpg)

-So apart from the basics of a to-do list app, you can create separate projects (and sub-projects) which allow you to split up the different areas of your life just like you can with your calendars.
+So apart from the basics of a to-do list app, you can create separate projects (and sub-projects) which allow you to split up the different areas of your life like you can with your calendars.
 And you can keep using the colours you’ve assigned to your calendars for your colour coordinating.

 ![](/img/tools/routine/1a3a83febe45639c756f1023b96dc216f045245c_0_wbwwyqppzbdv8roh.png)

 The ability to set due dates and times is useful to make sure that you don’t forget about anything.
 These dates are also used to help with particular views of the app, such as “Today” so you can see what you’ve got going on.
 I also really like how you can use “plain English” dates, like “Today” or “Next Monday” or even recurring dates such as “every Thursday until 27th May” (oh yea, you can set tasks to be recurring as well).

 When you add a task with a due date and time, it will automatically add a reminder 30 minutes before it’s due.
-You can also create your own reminders (with or without a due time) either a specific period of time before the task is due (you need a due time for this) or just a reminder at a specifc date and time.
+You can also create your own reminders (with or without a due time) either a specific period of time before the task is due (you need a due time for this) or a reminder at a specifc date and time.
 If you’re using the mobile app you can also use location based reminders, such as when you arrive or leave a particular location.

 ![](/img/tools/routine/23b4d84a800043ea5e661ed58cec9616581f146c_0_fgjqnxzubcra1r8-.png)